 Name Change and Privacy in JHU Computer Systems

 Many transgender people use a name that is not their legal name.
-At times, this may be called a “preferred name,” a “nickname,” or a “name-in-use.”
+At times, this may be called a “chosen name,” “preferred name,” a “nickname,” or a “name-in-use.”
 Many cisgender people also use chosen names, such as a middle name, an Americanized name, or some other chosen name.
 One way to show respect for anyone is to consistently use the name that person prefers.
-While there are some circumstances that require a legal name (e.g. official transcripts, background checks), most communication should use preferred names.
+While there are some circumstances that require a legal name (e.g. official transcripts, background checks), most communication should use chosen names.

 Learn about where your name shows up, who can see it, and how you can alter your preferences in the many components of the university’s online systems.
 This system is still incomplete, so please contact us if you experience challenges!